wynn0123/cap/docs/guide/alternatives.md

 ### GeeTest

 Cap is free, self-hosted and open-source, while GeeTest is a paid service.
-Cap is also more private and doesn't rely on tracking users or collecting data.
-GeeTest is also **china-based**, which means that it has to hand over data to the CCP if they request so.
-Note that GeeTest partially uses md5 PoW too.
+Cap is also more private and doesn't rely on tracking users or collecting data. **GeeTest is also china-based, which means that it has to hand over data to the chinese government if they request so.** Note that GeeTest partially uses MD5 PoW too.

 ### Arkose Labs